Felix-Hz/green-squares/README.md

 ### Fact of Day 145
 The number 42 is the angle in degrees for which a rainbow appears or the critical angle.

+### Fact of Day 146
+The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.